Pepper Twins Restaurant ~ Delicious Organic Chinese Food

 Chongqing sounds like a gorgeous cosmopolitan city.
 It is the 4th largest city in China and is often referred to as the “Mountain City.”
 Its natural terrain includes lakes, forests and much beauty in the category of flora and fauna.

-Yangtze river cruises are often started at this location.
+Yangtze river cruises often start at this location.

 The semi-abstract paintings on the walls of Pepper Twins restaurant reflect this type of rolling terrain.